jameshume/jehtech/src/html/electronics/inductors.md

 <br><sup>Image from [University of Central Florida College Physics eBook](https://pressbooks.online.ucf.edu/phy2053bc/chapter/magnetic-fields-produced-by-currents-amperes-law/)</sup>

 ## Lenz's Law
-Lenz’s law states that the induced electromotive force in a circuit is directed so that the current it drives produces a magnetic field opposing the change in magnetic flux that produced it.
+Lenz's law states that the induced electromotive force in a circuit is directed so that the current it drives produces a magnetic field opposing the change in magnetic flux that produced it.
 This is why Faraday's (next section) law includes a minus sign.

 In simpler terms, when you try to change the magnetic environment of a circuit, the circuit responds in a way that pushes back against that change.